clicknium/clicknium-docs/doc/developtools/vscode.md

   - [For Existing Project](#for-existing-project)

 ## Overview
-For python developer, if you use Visual Studio Code, ClickCorp provides clicknium extension that include all RPA features.
+For python developers, ClickCorp provides clicknium extension that include all RPA features.
-With our extension for Visual Studio Code, you can create python automation project; capture ui elements in web browsers and variety desktop applications, easy to edit ui locator, validate or recapture; run/debug the automation project, and centeral locator store managerment on cloud.
-Besides these features, we also improve writing code experience, can do IntelliSense, error hint etc.
+ You can create python automation project, capture UI elements in browsers and in various desktop applications, easily edit UI locator, validate or recapture, run/debug the automation project, and provide centeral locator store management on the cloud.
+ Besides, Clicknium also improves writing code experience, such as providing IntelliSense, error hint, etc.

 ***Installation​***: Install through VS marketplace `Clicknium VS Code extension` or search clicknium in Visual Studio Code.
-***Remarks***: Clicknium extension is completely free, developer can use all features in Visual Studio Code.
+***Remarks***: As Clicknium extension is completely free, developers can use all features in Visual Studio Code.

 ## Create Project